markdessain/knowledge/docs/data/databricks.md

     print(spark)
 ```

-This script will create a Python file which contains the above tw files.
+This script will create a Python file which contains the above two files.
 It will add them onto the Python path and then call `main.py`

 ```python
 # create_artifact.py